Alessandro E. Pasqui

 • LinkedIn

-I am currently a Postdoc researcher at the MICS lab at CentraleSupélec, Université Paris-Saclay.
+I am currently a Postdoc researcher at the MICS lab at CentraleSupélec, where I work on interpretability methods for foundation models trained on biological data.

-I recently completed my PhD at PSL Université de Paris as a Marie Skłodowska-Curie Fellow, working at the Collège de France and École Normale Supérieure under the supervision of Dr. Hervé Turlier and in collaboration with Dr. Maxence Ernoult from Google DeepMind.
+I recently completed my PhD at the Collège de France as a Marie Skłodowska-Curie Fellow, under the supervision of Dr. Hervé Turlier and in collaboration with Dr. Maxence Ernoult from Google DeepMind.

 My doctoral research focused on AI-based methods for inverse problems in biological cell systems, developing computational frameworks that bridge physics-based modeling, machine learning, and cell biology.